 - Then enter in a 4-digit passcode (the Covenant Eyes member should not know this code).
 You will be asked to re-enter the code for verification.

-SUGGESTION 1: For some members, it will be a good idea to let an ally change the password for that member’s Apple ID before setting up the Screen Time Passcode.
-This way the struggling member will be less able to “recover the passcode” to get online with being monitored.
+SUGGESTION 2: The ally can change the member’s Apple ID password before setting up the Screen Time Passcode.
+This way the struggling member will be less able to “recover the passcode” and access the Screen Time settings.

 - If you selected “Cancel,” you’ll be asked to confirm that choice.